DavidMertz/DavidMertz.github.io/publish/Emeritus.md

-Group have expressed open and direct hostility to me, my opposition to ballot measure 3, to any open discussion of best governance procedures of the PSF; and whereas many of these same people have directly shut down meaningful discussion of governance issue on discuss.python.org, and on various Python mailing lists, I wish to convert my PSF Fellowship to Emeritus status, effective immediately (before I am actually kicked out for polite expression of dissenting opinions).
+Group have expressed open and direct hostility to me, my opposition to ballot measure 3, to any open discussion of best governance procedures of the PSF; and whereas many of these same people have directly shut down meaningful discussion of governance issues on discuss.python.org, and on various Python mailing lists, I wish to convert my PSF Fellowship to Emeritus status, effective immediately (before I am actually kicked out for polite expression of dissenting opinions).

 This request in no way reflects any intention to become less involved in the Python community.
 I fully intend to continue to write books and articles about